 Self‑Portrait with Straw Hat, 1887

 Fresh, direct brushwork and quick color make this portrait feel alert and modern.
-It livens a hallway or reading corner without overpowering it, and pairs naturally with clean frames and pale walls.
-Place near a window so shifting daylight plays across the strokes Vincent left on the surface.
+The Self-Portrait with Straw Hat replica livens a hallway or reading corner without overpowering it, and pairs naturally with clean frames and pale walls.

 Sun‑Drenched Arles: Icons That Live Well at Home (1888–1889)